brucemack/tt07-sb-mixer/docs/math.md

 # Mixer Math

-I've always known that double-balanced mixers are supposed ot be better than single-balanced mixers at suppressing unwanted mixer products, but I've never known why.
+I've always known that double-balanced mixers are supposed to be better than single-balanced mixers at suppressing unwanted mixer products, but I've never known why.
 This is an attempt to show the math in the context of some simple MOSFET realizations of mixer circuits created for the [Tiny Tapeout](https://tinytapeout.com/).